Welcome! I am a PhD candidate in the Department of Political Science at Vanderbilt University.

-My other projects explore the local effects of the 2017 Women’s March, public understandings of race and racial disparities, the effects of the Dobbs decision on women’s willingness to disclose their pregnancy status, public opinion on workplace sexual harassment prevention training and DEI training, and enslaved resistance movements in the US South.
+My other projects explore the effects of the 2017 Women’s March, the effects of the Dobbs decision on women’s willingness to share their pregnancy status, public understandings of race and racial disparities, public opinion on sexual harassment prevention training and DEI training, and enslaved resistance movements in the US South.

-From 2019 to 2022, I worked as a Research Analyst in the Justice Policy Center at the Urban Institute in Washington, DC.
+Previously, I worked as a Research Analyst at the Urban Institute, a nonprofit policy research organization.
 As a mixed-methods researcher, I designed and fielded surveys; led interviews and focus groups; and collected and analyzed quantitative and qualitative data for projects on criminal legal system reform, gender-based violence, behavioral health, and clemency and voting rights.

 I graduated with highest distinction (summa cum laude) from the University of Virginia with a BA in Political Philosophy, Policy, & Law; a BA in Economics; and a minor in Women, Gender, & Sexuality.